 Penelope Horsfall, William Penn, Quaker (1644-1718): a visitor to Surrey, especially Reigate

 Michael Heneker, “The first thing we do, let’s kill all the lawyers” – a Legal Romp

 Christianna Thompson, The English Atlas of the Late Seventeenth Century

 Dr Andrea Thomas, A Historical Calumny: George Buchanan’s ‘Detection of Mary Queen of Scots’

 Dr Andrea Thomas, Martin Luther and the Reformation after 500 Years

 Sean Hawkins, Thomas Martin and Reigate’s Second Public Library

 To see a full list of all previous Cranston Lectures please click here.

-THE CRANSTON LECTURE 2018 will take place
+THE CRANSTON LECTURE 2018 took place

 AT ST MARY’S CHURCH, CHART LANE, REIGATE AT 7.00 pm for 7.30 pm